stepan-mitkin/son/README.md

                         // that takes one argument - number.
                         // The name of the function - fizzbuzz - is taken from the filename.

-startSection()  // A function must have at least one section.
+section()  // A function must have at least one section.
                 // At most one scenario within a section
                 // will be actually executed
                 // based on the matching rules.